juzraai/torn-losers-log/src/docs/ABOUT.md

 ## Compared to YATA

 [YATA](https://yata.yt/) provides a ton of cool features which help TORN players in various ways.
-That one set of functions which are relevant in this comparison are on the **[Targets -> Attacks](https://yata.yt/target/attacks)** page.
+That one set of functions which are relevant in this comparison are on its **[Targets -> Attacks](https://yata.yt/target/attacks)** page.